Accepting intern and practicum students for 2025.

 • Fidgets and/or squirms in their seat.

-• Interrupting others in the classroom and having trouble waiting their turn.
+• Interrupting others in the classroom and having trouble waiting for their turn.

 • Has trouble engaging in leisure activities and always appears to be “on the go”.